cellgeni/docs/docs/source/conda.rst

 Conda
 =====

 .. warning:: **Do NOT install Anaconda or Miniconda distributions on Sanger systems**.
-Do not try to have your own install of conda. **You should use the cellgen/conda module**.
+Do not try to have your own install of conda. **You should use the ISG/conda module**.
 Only use `miniforge <https://github.com/conda-forge/miniforge>`_ as a Conda installer if you require so outside the cluster.
-Avoid using the Anaconda or Miniconda installers.
+Avoid using the Anaconda or Miniconda installers at all cost.

 Conda is an open-source, language-agnostic package manager and environment management system.
 It was originally developed to deal with Python package management but now supports Python, R, and binary releases.